fuglaro/filet-wm/README.md

 The primary control interface is intended to be via configurable keyboard shortcuts (see the help by clicking the status pane), along with mouse control for window focus, click-to-raise, and sizing movements.

+It comes with a simple launcher included within the staus bar.
+This has a similar interface to dmenu, but is much simpler.
+The launcher finds commands from the PATH, shown in the order they are found from the PATH components.
+Favorite commands should be put at the top of the PATH, in a directory with a desired listing order.
+Custom launchers can also be included.

 See the https://github.com/fuglaro/filet-lignux project for the full filet-lignux desktop environment.

 ## Configuration